 When you turn 65, it’ll be time to decide what your Medicare healthcare plan will be.
 Have you ever considered

 a Medicare MSA?

-The MSA is a hot buzzword right now, because it’s a very compelling alternative to traditional Medicare coverage.
-An MSA, or a Medical Savings Account, combines high-deductible health coverage with a special savings account that’s funded by the government.
-Can anyone say free money for qualified medical expenses?
+The MSA is a hot buzzword right now, because it’s a very compelling alternative to Original Medicare coverage.
+An MSA, or a Medical Savings Account, combines high-deductible health coverage with a special savings account that’s funded annually.

 We've been recommending Medicare plans to our clients for over 30 years now, and we can confidently say that this is one of the most consumer-friendly options in the Medicare space.
 In fact, we have agents with us that have been selling insurance for decades, and they’ve said, “This is the product I’m going to choose when I turn 65.”
 That’s really saying something!